Increase Visibility into Your Sales Performance

 - Export option – to download the territory report.

-Want to try this out now?
-Easy!
-Just create your map and place your sales data pins on the map.
+Creating a sales summary map is easy.
+Just build your map and place your sales data pins on the map.
 Then, overlay the territory you would like to view.

 To access the territory report: